-Install the Motherboard

-Carefully lower the motherboard into the case, with the rear I/O port side first so that the ports align with the matching cutouts on the I/O shield.
+Install the Motherboard Carefully position the motherboard into the case, with the rear I/O port side first so that the ports align with the matching cutouts on the I/O shield.
 When the motherboard is correctly in position, secure it to the stand-offs on the universal brackets using the screws provided.
 Ensure that all the holes correctly align before fully tightening the screws.

-Note that the use of universal brackets means there is almost no obstruction to the back of the motherboard so M.2 cards, for example, can be added or changed with ease.

-Introduction to the Universal Bracket

-The universal bracket is a concept we originally introduced on the F12C and DB4 cases.
+The use of universal brackets means there is almost no obstruction to the back of the motherboard so M.2 cards, for example, can be added or changed with ease.
+Note that if your motherboard features an oversized I/O design that conflicts with the cable exiting the IEC (C14) socket, it can be rotated 180 degrees so that the cable exits away from the motherboard.
+Introduction to the Universal Bracket The universal bracket is a concept we originally introduced on the F12C and DB4 cases.
 The basic idea is that any and all hardware can be fitted to a universal bracket (hence the name universal) which can then be located anywhere along the frame of the case.
 This approach gives incredible flexibility to the component layout and improves hardware compatibility, but does require additional planning as the lack of dedicated bays can create component overlaps if not properly considered.
 Each bracket is held in place by a screw and nut at either end, which is captive by the track in the frame and can slide along the entire length.
 Nuts can be added or removed using the 2 cutouts in the frame to allow for additional brackets or relocating them as required.